Prospero's Books: Reception

+Several critics noted the pervasive nudity of Prospero's Books.

-In his 17 November 1991 article for The New York Times, Peter Conrad observed “…the performance is also a revelation of Sir John himself: simultaneously noble and naughty, a high priest and a joker, contemplating at the end of a long life the value of the art he practices.”
+In his 17 November 1991 article for The New York Times, Peter Conrad observed “...the performance is also a revelation of Sir John himself: simultaneously noble and naughty, a high priest and a joker, contemplating at the end of a long life the value of the art he practices.”

-Aggregator Rotten Tomatoes reports a 64% approval of Prospero's Books, with an average rating of 5.9/10 from 25 reviews and a critical consensus that reads: "There is no middle ground for viewers of Peter Greenaway's work, but for his fans, Prospero's Books is reliably daring."
+Aggregator Rotten Tomatoes reports a 62% approval of Prospero's Books, with an average rating of 5.9/10 from 26 reviews and a critical consensus that reads: "There is no middle ground for viewers of Peter Greenaway's work, but for his fans, Prospero's Books is reliably daring."
 Roger Ebert gave the work three stars out of four and argued, "Most of the reviews of this film have missed the point; this is not a narrative, it need not make sense, and it is not 'too difficult' because it could not have been any less so.
 It is simply a work of original art, which Greenaway asks us to accept or reject on his own terms."

+Douglas M. Lanier argues that nudity is used in service of making the human body a "medium" distinguishing Prospero's Books from the textuality of Shakespeare's work.
+Most of the nudity is embodied by the spirits that Prospero controls, implying thematic significance.